Bushey: History

 This same Green Belt legislation was also partly responsible for the abandonment of the pre-war Edgware to Bushey Heath extension as part of the Northern Heights programme of the Northern line underground railway.
 The Metropolitan Green Belt put great restrictions on new development, and the plan had been to use the new railway to stimulate new housing around the new route; without the new housing the route was deemed no longer viable.
 However, as work was advanced at the onset of war, the depot was completed for use as bomber manufacture, and following the Second World War and Green Belt coming into force, it was converted into the Aldenham bus depot (of Cliff Richard's Summer Holiday fame), which it remained until 1985, when it became derelict.
 It was redeveloped in 1996 and is now the Centennial Park Industrial Estate (51.639954°N 0.308561°W).
 Bushey Heath station would have been located at the intersection of Elstree Road and Northwestern Avenue (51.64245°N 0.3200°W).
 Conceptual plans existed in the 1903 Act of Parliament for an Edgware to Watford railway that would have seen the railway extended at a later date though Bushey village and on to Watford market, but even less came of that than the partially completed Edgware to Bushey Heath stretch.
+In the 1830s, the London and Birmingham Railway cut through the area between London and Watford though it did not initially serve Bushey.
+The railway passes to the north west of the town and crosses Bushey Arches Viaduct, an original feature dating from 1837.

 The highest point in the historic county of Middlesex was in Bushey Heath on the border between Hertfordshire and Middlesex at the junction of the A4140 and the A409.
 At 153 m above sea level, the grid reference was TQ 152937.